neoncortex/bashed/README.md

 eu delete n
 ````

-You can use deletecurses, or du, to select the version files to delete using a curses interface.
+You can use deletecurses, or du, to select the version files to delete using fzf.

 ### Variables:
 - editversiondir: directory to store the file versions